YPshir/Im-ready/README.md

   * Focus on large data sets and databases
   * Data mining can answer questions that cannot be addressed through simple query and reporting techniques.

-  ### Programming language and tools
+  ### Main Tools
-  I wrote this project in the Python software language in the Jupyter Notebook environment, which contains many directories for   realizing and executing data mining processes.
+  I wrote this project in the Python programming language in the Jupyter Notebook environment, which contains many directories for   realizing and executing data mining processes.

   ### *[Pandas](https://pandas.pydata.org/)*
   Pandas is an open-source Python package that provides high-performance, easy-to-use data structures and data analysis tools for the   labeled data in Python programming language.
 Pandas stand for Python Data Analysis Library.